Information, advice and guidance

 We have teachers and education advocates who link directly with schools in Bristol and outside of the city.

 If you would rather send a message than speak to someone on the phone, contact The HOPE via 'Get in touch' (see above) and we'll get back to you ASAP!

 What is a Designated Teacher?

-All schools have one person who has a special responsibility for making sure that you are doing well in school - this person is called the Designated Teacher for Children in Care.
+All maintained (local authority) schools and academies have to have one person who has a special responsibility for making sure that you are doing well in school - this person is called the Designated Teacher for Children in Care.